jrochkind/bento_search/README.md

-bento_search is focused on use cases for academic libraries, which is mainly evidenced by the search engine adapters currently included, and by the generalized domain models including fields that matter in our domain (issn, vol/issue/page, etc).
+bento_search is focused on use cases for academic libraries, which is mainly evidenced by the search engine adapters currently included, and by the generalized domain models including fields that matter in our domain (issn, vol/issue/page, etc), and some targetted functionality (OpenURL generation).
 But it ought to be useful for more general basic use cases too (we include a google site search adapter for instance).

 Adapters currently included in bento_search